lhk6666/ga_translate/README.md

 catkin build
 ```

-## how to run program in simulation
+## How to run program in simulation

 - run in gazebo by autonomous perception and motion
 1. task1